 The South Pole Expedition, Fram, 1910-12

-Amundsen's next planned expedition following his success on the Gjoa in the Northwest Passage was to borrow the ship of fellow Norwegian explorer Fritjof Nansen (regarded as being the father of polar travel - North and South) the Fram, allow it to freeze into the pack-ice of the Arctic ocean in late summer or autumn to the drift over (or near) to the North Pole with the ice and reach the north pole from there.
+Amundsen's next planned expedition following his success on the Gjoa in the Northwest Passage was to borrow the ship of fellow Norwegian explorer Fritjof Nansen (regarded as being the father of polar travel) the Fram, allow it to freeze into the pack-ice of the Arctic ocean in late summer or autumn to the drift over (or near) to the North Pole with the ice and reach the north pole from there.
 The Fram was an unusual ship, unlike many polar exploratory ships that started life as merchant-men, coal ships, or the like, the Fram was designed and built for polar travel.
-It was a round bottomed ship that was about a third as wide as it was long.
+It was round bottomed and about a third wide as it was long.
 The idea being that it was immune to the perils of being stuck in pack ice.
-Other ships stuck in pack would succumb to the immense pressures on them and be crushed leaving the occupants stranded on floating seasonal ice with no ship.
+Other ships stuck in pack would sometimes succumb to the immense pressures on them and be crushed leaving the occupants stranded on floating seasonal ice with no ship.

 The Fram was different in that she would respond to the sideways pressure by being pushed upwards, rising out of the pack to sit above the ice in the way that many small and relatively weak boats had regularly been seen to do when frozen in forming sea ice in the Norwegian Fjords in winter time.
 Against many expectations, the Fram performed perfectly in this manner.

-The planning for this expedition was quite advanced when separate claims were made in 1909 by Americans Frederick Cook and Robert Peary to have reached the North Pole by dog sled on the 21st of April, 1908 and the 6th of April 1909 respectively.
-There was much controvosy over whether or not these men had reached the pole, in any case Amundsen had missed his chance of clearly being the first to attain the North Pole and another goal had to be found to staisfy his creditors who had donated or loaned him money for his expedition.
+The planning for the north polar drift was quite advanced when separate claims were made in 1909 by Americans Frederick Cook and Robert Peary to have reached the North Pole by dog sled on the 21st of April, 1908 and the 6th of April 1909 respectively.
+There was much controversy over whether or not these men had reached the pole, in any case Amundsen had missed his chance of clearly being the first to attain the North Pole and another goal had to be found to satisfy his creditors who had donated or loaned him money for his expedition.
 He had to deliver them a triumph or he would be ruined with no way to pay back his debts.
 The new goal became being the first to reach the South Pole.

 The Fram left Christiana, Norway in August 1910 with provisions for 2 years and nearly a hundred Greenland sled dogs that were to be the key in his team's subsequent success in reaching the South Pole ahead of Scott and his manhaul party.
 Only the ships commander Thorvald Nilsen had known of Amundsen's plan to go south in the weeks and months preceding sailing, as far as everyone else was concerned the plan was still to go north and complete what was described as a largely scientific voyage.
 On the eve of the Fram's departure, another two crew members, Prestrud and Gjertsen were also informed.
 Not for another month until the ship reached Madeira would the rest of the crew be informed of Amundsen's true intentions.